v2ray/manual/en/README.md

 ### Multiple transport protocols

-All proxies above can be send/recieve over TLS, TCL, mKCP and more transport protocols.
+All proxies above can be send/recieve over TLS, TCP, mKCP and more transport protocols.

 ### Flexible routing